THOMASELOVE/431-classes-2026/class03/README.md

 1. **Email Test**: On Sunday 2026-08-30, I sent an email entitled **431 Student Email List Test for 2026**.
 If you gave me a second email, check there, as well as your CWRU account, please.
     - If you did not receive this email where you wanted to get it, please **speak with me or email me** before you leave the room today to let me know that.
+2. Please feel encouraged to email `431-help` at `case` dot `edu` at any time.
+We know how to turn off email alerts when we're not available, and we'll respond when we can.
-2. I republished the [Course Book](https://thomaselove.github.io/431-book/) on 2026-08-30 to fix a typo in the definition of the [median absolute deviation](https://thomaselove.github.io/431-book/formulas.html#the-median-absolute-deviation) in Appendix E.
+3. I republished the [Course Book](https://thomaselove.github.io/431-book/) on 2026-08-30 to fix a typo in the definition of the [median absolute deviation](https://thomaselove.github.io/431-book/formulas.html#the-median-absolute-deviation) in Appendix E.
-3. **Read the Syllabus**: As of 9 PM on Sunday 2026-08-30, I am certain that 18 of you have read the syllabus carefully, and I thank you for that.
-As for the rest of you, make of that what you will.
+4. **Read the Syllabus**: As of **Noon Monday 2026-08-31**, I was certain that 22 of you had read the syllabus carefully.
-4. In the Welcome to 431 survey, I asked "What has made your **favorite university classes** your favorite?"
+5. In the Welcome to 431 survey, I asked "What has made your **favorite university classes** your favorite?"
 [Behold](favorite_classes.md) an AI-generated summary of those responses, if you're interested.
-5. **Class 2 Slides**: In class 02, I only discussed Slides 1-37.
+6. **Class 2 Slides**: In class 02, I only discussed Slides 1-37.
 The important parts of the rest of those slides (old Slides 38-79) will appear today (and as needed) later this term.
-6. An HTML file of the `class03_toothgrowth_complete` result I will discuss today in class [is available for download here](class03_toothgrowth_complete.html).
+7. An HTML file of the `class03_toothgrowth_complete` result I will discuss today in class [is available for download here](class03_toothgrowth_complete.html).
     - Click on the download arrow, save to your desktop, *then* open in your favorite browser.
     - All of the other files for today are found on our [431 Data page](https://github.com/THOMASELOVE/431-data).
-7. The 431 [Project A instructions](https://thomaselove.github.io/431-projectA-2026/) are worth reading.
+8. The 431 [Project A instructions](https://thomaselove.github.io/431-projectA-2026/) are worth reading.
 We'll discuss them a bit after our break.

 ## There is a Minute Paper due TOMORROW (Wednesday 2026-09-02) at noon.